 Your residency is defined by Madison College as your official location of residence.
 Your residency can have an effect on your admission into a program of study as well as your tuition.
-You declare your residency when you complete an admission application or when you first create your student account.
+Residency is declared when you complete your initial admission application or when you first create your student account.
 If your residency has since changed, you will need to complete the official Residency Re-Determination process.

 Residency is usually determined by one of the following criteria: